AdobeXD/plugin-samples/reference/scenegraph.md

 scenegraph (you can't add subtrees all at once) nor can you add an empty Group and then add children to it (can't add nodes outside the scope of the current _edit context_).
 Instead, to create Groups and other nested structures, use [commands](commands.md).

+Plain Groups (as well as some other node types, like SymbolInstances) can have dynamic layout features enabled such as padding and stack layouts.
+These are sometimes referred to as Content-Aware Groups or Stack containers, but ultimately these appear in the API as plain Group nodes.
+They do not carry the same edit-context restrictions as Masked Groups or other special node types.

 In a Mask Group, the mask shape is included in the group's `children` list, at the top of the z order.
 It is not visible - only its path outline is used, for clipping the group.